Visually impaired skier and their guide skiing at the Paralympics. Image taken by ParalympicsGB

 Athletes may be tempted to use Image and Performance Enhancing Drugs (IPEDs) for various reasons which can include gaining a competitive edge, enhancing physical appearance and to recover from injuries faster.

-IPEDs can carry serious physical and psychological consequences, including cardiovascular issues, mood disorders and hormonal imbalances.
+IPEDs are prohibited, and can carry serious physical and psychological consequences, including cardiovascular issues, mood disorders and hormonal imbalances.
 The main categories of IPEDs are:

 1. Anabolic Agents - to build muscle mass and strength